 How Many Affiliate Links are Too Many?

-You know how you get annoyed when podcasts or Youtube videos have an excessive amount of commercials?
-That can happen when people read blogs too.
+Do you know how you get annoyed when podcasts or Youtube videos have excessive commercials?
+Unfortunately, that can happen when people read blogs too.

-Yes, text links are less obtrusive than commercials, but they still need to be used judiciously.
+Yes, text links are less intrusive than commercials, but they still need to be used judiciously.
 Otherwise, it looks like a cash grab and can ruin the trust in your recommendations.

 The Best Affiliate Link Placement

-You should place affiliate links where the word naturally falls.
-It shouldn’t appear forced either when the sentence it’s in is being read or spoken aloud.
+It’s best to place affiliate links where the word naturally falls.
+However, it shouldn’t appear forced when the sentence it’s in is being read or spoken aloud.

 Reading each sentence you’ve put an affiliate link in is an excellent habit to build.
 It can help you determine if your placement fits or is clunky.

-Here’s a good example of an appropriate, informative, unobtrusive use of an affiliate link:
+Here’s an excellent example of an appropriate, informative, unobtrusive use of an affiliate link:

 Another way to use affiliate links and build trust with your readers is to create an indirect link.
-Link to a review you’ve created of a product or service.
+Link to a review you’ve made of a product or service.

 Clean Links: Cloaked or Shortened URLs